I. What does informed consent mean in the human subject research context?

 B. Regulatory requirements for informed consent

-There are federal requirements that mandate the type of consent that may be obtained, the elements that should be present in a written or oral consent explanation, and who may obtain and give consent for research purposes.
+There are federal requirements that mandate the type of consent that may be obtained, the elements that should be present in a consent explanation, and who may obtain and give consent for research purposes.
 Below is an outline of these requirements.

-c) Understandable Language: Written or oral consent explanations must be in language understandable to the potential study participant or the individual’s legally authorized representative.
+3) Understandable Language: Consent explanations must be in language understandable to the potential study participant or the individual’s legally authorized representative.

-d) Waiver of Rights Prohibited: The consent (whether written or oral) may not include language through which the participant or their representative is made to waive the participant's legal rights or releases the investigator, the sponsor, the institution or its agents from liability for negligence.
+4) Waiver of Rights Prohibited: The consent may not include language through which the participant or their representative is made to waive the participant's legal rights or releases the investigator, the sponsor, the institution or its agents from liability for negligence.

 A. What is meant by “informed consent process”?